-Now, make sure Arduino is using the correct board.
-You may have either the Uno or Duemilanove board.
-(If you have an Uno, the words "Uno" will probably be written in small letters on the white tape on top of the microcontroller in your board.)
-Use Tools -> Board to choose the target board.
-Choose either (1) Arduino Uno or (2) Arduino Duemilanove or Nano w/ ATmega328.
-If you're not sure which one you have, either ask a TA or you can try both options.
-Now check the port using Tools -> Serial Port.
+Use Tools -> Board -> Arduino Uno to tell the tools the type of processor on your board.
+Now, make sure Arduino is using the correct port using Tools -> Serial Port.
 Try choosing the first or second port listed.
 On a Mac, it will have a funny name such as /dev/tty.usbserial-A6008jeP (where A6008jeP is a seemingly random string of numbers and letters), as shown below.
 On Windows, it will have a name like COM7.
+If there are several COM ports listed on Windows, you may have to try them all until you find the one that works.

-1 Arduino supports faster baud rates such as 115200.
+&lt;sup>1 Arduino supports faster baud rates such as 115200.
 However, the serial monitor defaults to 9600 baud, so it's easiest to leave your program at 9600 rather than having to remember to change the serial monitor.